Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Manager/Member Information – This section asks about the management choice of the LLC.

-• Member-Managed LLCs have an active involvement in the management and have the authority to act on behalf of the LLC.
+• Member-managed LLCs have active involvement in management and the authority to act on behalf of the LLC.

-• Manager-Managed LLCs are hired by the members to run the LLC, similar to a CEO of a corporation.
-This is generally used when there are passive members in the LLC, and the LLC members do not actively manage or operate in the affairs of the business.
+• The members hire manager-managed LLCs to run the LLC, similar to the CEO of a corporation.
+This is generally used when there are passive members in the LLC, and the LLC members do not actively manage or operate in the business’s affairs.

 Most LLCs are member-managed.